UMassQIS/QNumericsSchool/curriculum.md

 **Nathan Shammah**: CTO of Unitary Fund, with Unitary Fund Members of Technical Staff **Misty Wahl**, **Nate Stemen**, and **Jordan Sullivan**.
 The Unitary Fund will run a workshop on error mitigation with Mitiq and related technologies during the summer school.

+**Brian Doolittle**: Quantum Physicist and Simulation Tech Lead at Aliro Technologies.
+PhD in Quantum Information Theory from the University of Illinois Urbana-Champaign.

 **Di Luo**： MIT fellow at NSF AI Institute for Artificial Intelligence and Fundamental Interactions, UCLA ECE assistant professor.